dylanebert/VibeGame/src/server/context.md

 # Server Runtime

 <!-- LLM:OVERVIEW -->
 Pure Colyseus relay server with no ECS or physics simulation.
-Receives position snapshots from clients, validates them, and broadcasts to other clients.
-Generic body abstraction with no player-specific logic.
+Receives position snapshots with entity IDs, validates them, and broadcasts to other clients.
+Supports multiple entities per session using composite keys.
 <!-- /LLM:OVERVIEW -->

 ## Architecture